markfinger/python-webpack/README.md

 --------

-If you are using this library in a Django project, please refer to the [Django integration](#django-integration) section of the documentation.

-Settings can be defined by calling `webpack.conf.settings.configure` with keyword arguments matching the setting that you want to define.
+If you are using this library in a Django project, please refer to the [Django integration](#django-integration) section of the documentation for the incantation necessary to declare settings.
+For non-django projects, settings can be defined by calling `webpack.conf.settings.configure` with keyword arguments matching the setting that you want to define.
 For example

 ```python
 from webpack.conf import settings